-Justin Cooper Added 11 months ago
+Justin Cooper Added about 1 year ago

 But Matt doesn’t play that game.
 Matt turned up as a person, not a photographer.
 Instead of whipping out his camera and shooting like a triple espresso-infused paparazzi maniac he starting a conversation.
 He spent over half his allocated time finding out a bit more about the man behind the star.
 He asked about his family, how his was finding Sydney, how his day had been.
 He made a connection from one human being to another.